chronosphereio/calyptia-core-operator-docs/README.md

 calyptia config set_token xxx
 ```

 Install operator into cluster.
+Check [here](components.md) for details about core-operator.
+This command will install core-operator into cluster's default namespace to use other namespace use `--kube-namespace` parmeter.
 ```bash
 calyptia install operator
 ```

-This command will install core-operator into cluster's default namespace to use other namespace use `--kube-namespace` parmeter.
+Install core instance.
+Check [here](components.md) for details about core instance
 ```bash
 calyptia create core_instance operator --name <name-of-your-instance> --wait
 ```

 The following output indicates that the core instance has been successfully installed:
 ```bash
 Waiting for core operator to be ready...